Relativistic distorted-wave analysis of the missing-energy spectrum measured with monochromatic $\nu_\mu$-$^{12}$C interactions at JSNS$^{2}$: Comparison with experimental data

 The cross sections obtained after this procedure, calculated with the ED-RMF and ROP models, together with that obtained by implementing the ED-RMF results with the cascade simulation of NuWro, are shown in Fig.~\ref{fig:not_smeared}.
 The results of the upper panel include the nuclear recoil which is not considered in those of the lower panel.

 In Fig.~\ref{fig:not_smeared} the results of the ED-RMF and ROP calculations are very similar.
 This similarity arises from the common normalization applied to both results.
-Table.~\ref{Table:2} presents the total contributions from the two calculations, showing that the total cross section predicted by the ROP model is about 27\% smaller than that of the ED-RMF model.
+Table~\ref{Table:2} presents the total contributions from the two calculations, showing that the total cross section predicted by the ROP model is about 27\% smaller than that of the ED-RMF model.
 This is understandable, since the optical potential reduces the flux in the primary proton-emission channel, effectively redistributing it among other final-state channels.

 The comparison between the results shown in the two panels clarifies the role of the residual-nucleus recoil.
 As already pointed out, neglecting this term in the evaluation of $E_{\rm vis}$ (see Eq.~\eqref{eq:evis}) leads to an overestimation of the missing energy.
 In our calculations, this corresponds to a shift of approximately 1 to 5 MeV.
 As a consequence, when the recoil is not included, a large part of the $p$-shell strength appears in the $20 < E_m < 25$ MeV bin, as shown in the lower panel.
+As shown in Fig.~\ref{fig:Tb_comparison}, the NuWro intranuclear cascade slightly modifies the residual nucleus recoil distribution predicted by the ED-RMF model.
+Changes in the number of nucleons in the final state and their kinematics introduced by NuWro reduce the peak of the $T_B$ distribution and increase the tail; therefore, shifts of up to 5 MeV in missing energy due to the recoil can still be obtained after the NuWro cascade is applied to the ED-RMF events.

 The relevance of neutron emission is clearly illustrated in Fig.~\ref{fig:not_smeared} by comparing the ED-RMF + NuWro results with those of the other calculations.
 The most prominent effect is the migration of events from the region dominated by $p$-shells ($E_m < 22$ MeV) to higher values of $E_m$, although the other shells are also affected by this mechanism.
 As a result, the ED-RMF + NuWro predictions overestimate the experimental data for $E_m > 30$ MeV in both cases presented in the figure, namely with and without including the recoil of the residual nucleus.